-It is expected that individuals who complete undergraduate or postgraduate degrees while maintaining their Appointed General missionary status will continue in service with AGUSM for an additional period of time proportionate to the length of time that ministry and educational pursuits were juggled.
+It is expected that individuals who complete undergraduate or postgraduate degrees while maintaining their Appointed General missionary status will continue in service with U.S. Missions for an additional period of time proportionate to the length of time that ministry and educational pursuits were juggled.

-A full-time student in a degree track commits one additional year to AGUSM for each year of degree study, or alternatively, pays back work funds used for that year for education.
+A full-time student in a degree track commits one additional year to U.S. Missions for each year of degree study, or alternatively, pays back work funds used for that year for education.

-A part-time student (in a degree track, but still doing field service) commits to AGUSM six months for each year of study or pays back the work funds used for that year for education.
-(Part time is defined by the educational institution, relative to the number of hours taken per semester.)
+A part-time student (in a degree track, but still doing field service) commits to U.S. Missions six months for each year of study or pays back the work funds used for education that year.
+(Part time is defined by the educational institution relative to the number of hours taken per semester.)